clugen/clugenr/cran-comments.md

 ## Other

-* This is a new release.
+* This is a new package.